High School Play Festival

 Backstage Storage: Your scenery, props and costumes (with the exception of those worn at the top of the show) must be loaded in to your designated backstage storage space, during your load-in time.
 Regardless of the size of storage at the regional level, the State Festival site will provide a 10’×10′ space.
 No additional props, costumes or scenery pieces may be loaded-in prior to your show.
 Schools may stack scenery and props but this must be done in an incredibly safe manner.
 The NCTC representative onsite will be the judge of this and may ask that you remove pieces from your storage space (and therefore from your show) if stacking does not appear to be safe.

 General Safety: No participants may move major scenery pieces while barefoot or wearing open-toed shoes.
 Students may not run with scenery pieces.
 Absolutely no fire, flame, smoke, fog, haze, dry ice, pyrotechnics, smoking, electronic cigarettes, vaping, combustibles or other unreasonably dangerous matter may be brought into the host facility or used in the production.
 No real firearms may be used, and no blanks of any kind are permitted.
+We caution against the use of real glass onstage.
+Broken glass will result in an NCTC representative calling a hold for safety and cleanup, and may impact your allotted performance time.

 Come prepared to discuss and adapt any practical effects that may require extra clean-up or cause safety concerns to the actors, audience, or facilities.
 These may include but are not limited to: thrown or spilled food/liquid, or any other items that may put actors, audience, or facility at risk.